-- 1 The TNC positions the touch probe to the starting point 1 at rapid traverse (value from FMAX column) following the positioning logic (see "Executing touch probe cycles" on page 283).
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (column F). - Then the touch probe moves either paraxially at the measuring height or linearly at the clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviations in the following Q parameters:
+- Following the positioning logic (see "Executing touch probe cycles" on page 318), the TNC positions the touch probe to the probe starting point 1 at rapid traverse (value from MP6150).
+The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120). - 3 Then the touch probe moves either paraxially at the measuring height or linearly at the clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 5 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviations in the following Q parameters: